-While consumers are on track to purchase more devices, businesses will outspend the consumer group.
+While consumers are on track to purchase more devices, businesses will outspend the consumer group on Internet of Things solutions.
 IoT services represent a major driver of this growth.
 In 2017, IoT services spending (professional, consumer, and connectivity) is on pace to reach $273 billion.

 As users are looking to their service providers for new and improved ways to connect with their data, businesses are looking for real-time ways to leverage it.
 This growing need for management and maintenance of connected services, and the massive slew of data that comes with it, is opening new revenue opportunities for providers.
 In fact, by 2022, the connectivity market will account for 24.69 billion total.